AcevedoR/google-cloud-function-with-terraform/README.md

 # google-cloud-function-with-terraform
-deploy GCP Pub/Sub function with terraform
+Deploy GCP Pub/Sub function with terraform

 ## How
 On each commit, Github Actions applies Terraform conf (located at `./terraform`),